James Squire: Land grant

 Somewhere between 1790 and 1792 James Squire's sentence had expired and he was now a free man and he was able to start his life over again.
 On emancipation James was granted 30 acre at Eastern Farms (Kissing Point) on 22 July 1795, and he noticed other emancipists had not claimed the nearby land.
 Displaying his resourcefulness, James marched them into the Colonial Secretary's office (position held by David Collins) to claim their land grants, and then purchased each property for one shilling.

 James was an extremely enterprising man and by mid-1800 he had ten sheep, 18 pigs and 35 goats.
 5 acre were sown in wheat & another 45 acre ready for planting maize and barley.
 Two years later he owned 291 acre with 120 acre cleared and 28 acre in grain.
 His household was composed of him and Elizabeth Mason, six children, four free men and two government servants and was self-supporting.

-On 3 January 1813, an Aboriginal named Bennelong was buried on the grounds of Squire's property, where he had often wandered.
+On 3 January 1813, Aboriginal interlocutor Bennelong was buried on the grounds of Squire's property, where he had often wandered.
 James had erected a plaque to commemorate his dear friend.

 On 3 May 1817, James advertised his estate for sale in the Sydney Gazette and New South Wales Advertiser.
 This may have been instigated because he had moved in with his mistress, Lucy Harding, in Sydney.
 Evidence shows that the estate did not sell as James was the name of the licensee until at least 1822.